 Unlike student loans, grants and scholarships do not need to be repaid!
 Complete a FAFSA form each academic year to apply for federal and state grants, as well as state scholarships.

 Take a couple of minutes to fill out the Hawkeye Scholarship Application.
 By completing one application, you will apply for dozens of scholarships!

 Also check out ScholarshipUniverse for even more scholarship opportunities and to get matched to scholarships for which you qualify!

 Employee Tuition Assistance Programs

 Does your employer offer a tuition assistance program?
-Ask your boss or in Human Resources to see if this is one of your employee benefits.
-Find out what they will pay for.
-What are the requirements and expectations?
-How is payment made?
+Ask your boss or Human Resources office to see if this is one of your employee benefits.
+Find out what they will pay for, the requirements and expectations, and how payment is made.
 If available, this is a benefit you won't want to miss out on!